tweag/python-monorepo-example/2018-09-27-capability.md

 wordAndLetterCount text = do
 ```

-First, we setup the required `IORef`s and the counter context.
+First, we setup the required `IORef`s and the counter context:

 ``` haskell
   lettersRef <- newIORef Map.empty